pyinfra-dev/pyinfra/docs/api/connectors.md

         and then writing it to the upload location.

         Returns:
-            bool: indicating succes or failure.
+            bool: indicating success or failure.
         """

     def get_file(